-Call the Experienced Fort Lauderdale Amputation and Loss of Limb Lawyers at Lawlor, White & Murphey for a Free Initial Consultation to Discuss Your Amputation Case Today
+Call the Experienced Fort Lauderdale Amputation and Loss of Limb Lawyers at Lawlor, White & Murphey for a Free Initial Consultation

 Our dedicated personal injury lawyers understand that losing a limb can be an extremely traumatic experience—especially if the accident that caused your amputation injury was entirely preventable.
 We offer our clients a unique mix of compassionate support and aggressive advocacy to ensure the best possible financial result in your case while you focus on recovering emotionally and physically from that trauma.
 If you have lost a limb in an accident or had a limb amputated, call or contact us to discuss your right to compensation today.